Neuroanthropology

 Neuroanthropology is the study of the relationship between culture and the brain.
+(Note: Daniel Lende and Greg Downey recount the origins of a definition of "neuroanthropology": they saw "[...] the potential for a biocultural synthesis that took culture and ethnography more seriously [and] the potential for neuroscience and psychology to strengthen sociocultural theory. [...]
+The term ['neuroanthropology'] captured the proposed area of synthesis in direct and pragmatic fashion [...].")

 This field of study emerged from a 2008 conference of the American Anthropological Association.
 It is based on the premise that lived experience leaves identifiable patterns in brain structure, which then feed back into cultural expression.
 The exact mechanisms are so far ill defined and remain speculative.

 Overview

 Neuroanthropology explores how the brain gives rise to culture, how culture influences brain development, structure and function, and the pathways followed by the co-evolution of brain and culture.
 Moreover, neuroanthropologists consider how new findings in the brain sciences help us understand the interactive effects of culture and biology on human development and behavior.
 In one way or another, neuroanthropologists ground their research and explanations in how the human brain develops, how it is structured and how it functions within the genetic and cultural limits of its biology (see Biogenetic structuralism and related website).

 "Neuroanthropology" is a broad term, intended to embrace all dimensions of human neural activity, including emotion, perception, cognition, motor control, skill acquisition, and a range of other issues.
 Interests include the evolution of the hominid brain, cultural development and the brain, the biochemistry of the brain and alternative states of consciousness, human universals, how culture influences perception, how the brain structures experience, and so forth.
 In comparison to previous ways of doing psychological or cognitive anthropology, it remains open and heterogeneous, recognizing that not all brain systems function in the same way, so culture will not take hold of them in identical fashion.